Abhinavcode13/custom-apiserver-metrics/README.md

 ### Using Prometheus

-Prometheus is a powerful monitoring system and time-series database.
+Prometheus is a monitoring system and time-series database.

 1. **Access the Prometheus UI**: Open http://localhost:9090 in your browser